ROBACON/team-website/index.md

 of synthetic biology and pave the way for transformative applications in biotechnology and beyond.

+## Affiliations
+Our Research Group is affiliated to the following institutions at the University of Paris-Saclay:
+-Institut Micalis
+-ENS Paris-Saclay

+## Funding Support
+We are grateful to the following funding sources for supporting our research.
+-ANR
+-U.Paris-Saclay

 <div class="tiles">
 {% for post in site.posts %}
 	{% include post-grid.html %}